harmony-one/multisig-react/readme.md

 # Harmony Safe Multisig

-The most trusted platform to store digital assets on Ethereum
+The most trusted platform to store digital assets on Harmony

 ## Getting Started